-What’s up with female lead characters that showcase a thrill of money to deplore out to their peasant friends.
-People will binge watch shows such as Gossip Girl, where the renowned Blair Waldorf walks the street as the queen B that she is known to be.
-She will quickly take a swipe of her credit card and have her whole closet revamped with a chauffeur and bell man to follow suite.
-We’ve all lusted over the Alison Di Laurentis in Pretty Little Liars who is so scary and powerful in her own right despite the fact of her supposed death.
-These women have a way of being mean, expressing how they feel and being completely comfortable with themselves without giving a second thought of what others think.
-Perhaps society’s love for watching these shows indicates our own resilience in not feeling free enough to be ourselves.
-Instead, women are told to speak kindly and be sensitive or else they will become ostracized in society.
+What’s up with female lead characters that showcase the thrill of money to deplore out to their peasant friends?
+People will binge-watch shows such as Gossip Girl, where the renowned Blair Waldorf walks the street as the queen B that she is known to be.
+She will quickly swipe her credit card and revive her whole closet with a chauffeur and bellman to follow suit.
+We’ve all lusted over Alison Di Laurentis in Pretty Little Liars, who is so scary and powerful in her own right despite her supposed death.
+These women have a way of being mean, expressing their feelings, and being completely comfortable without considering what others think.
+Perhaps society’s love for watching these shows indicates our resilience in not being free enough to be ourselves.
+Instead, women are told to speak kindly, be sensitive, or become ostracized.
 Why does it have to be this way, we ponder?

 Go After What You Believe You Deserve

 Blair Waldorf doesn’t care what anyone thinks about her.
-She decided when to start and end trends—everything goes by her own schedule.
-So when she began to wear cat eye blue blockers eyeglasses to school, everyone followed suit.
-The next day, she had no eyeglasses simply because she follows the ebbs and flows of her own desires.
+She decided when to start and end trends—everything goes by her schedule.
+So everyone followed suit when she began to wear cat-eye blocker eyeglasses to school.
+The next day, she had no eyeglasses simply because she followed her desires’ ebbs and flows.
 You cannot always worry about coming across as the nice girl who will get pushed around by others.
-Ask for what you believe you deserve, wholeheartedly believe the fire in you and confidently raise the stakes for yourself one step at a time.
+Ask for what you deserve, wholeheartedly believe the fire in you, and confidently at a time.

 Adopting A Me Attitude Goes Against The Grain

-Women are socialized to be the nurturers, the caregivers to others in their lives.
-The man of the house is always put first.
-Women are told that they must always put themselves last.
-These television characters show us that you can put yourself first when it comes to looking good and being treated well.
-You have the funds to boldly decide what you want to do with your weekend—whether it be a weekend getaway to Paris or a masquerade party hosted in your ballroom.
+Women are socialized to be the nurturers andand caregivers to others.
+The man of the house is always put first.are told that they must always put themselves last.
+These television characters show us that you can put yourself first when looking good and treating yourself well.
+You have the funds to decide what you want to do with your weekend boldly—whether it be a weekend getaway to Paris or a masquerade party hosted in your ballroom.
 These eccentric qualities can be translated to the everyday Jane Doe.
-Wear what you believe in—wear those aviator heels with those blue blockers and a fur coat, or the dress that shows a little too much skin.
-Sometimes you deserve to put yourself first for the sake of your own sanity.
-Stay true to who you are, and walk the talk that you boldly put forth.
+Wear what you believe in—wear those aviator heels with those blue blockers and a fur coat or a dress that shows too much skin.
+Sometimes, you deserve to put yourself first for your sanity.
+Stay true to yourself, and walk the talk you boldly set forth.